Posted by africanpublishers on Dec 21, 2012 in Africa | 0 comments

 For more information on authors, including their salary and career information and health, make sure to read reviews!

 Despite being less popular than their male counterparts, female African writers have also began to submerge in the early years of the twentieth century.
-Before the days of online forms of income like www.cpaarmy.com, they not only participated in oral literature but also enriched the African literature with works written by Mariama Ba, Lilith Kakaza, Zulu Sofola, Violet Dube and Adelaide Casely-Hayford.
+Before the days of big companies like www.shipleytransport.co.uk, they not only participated in oral literature but also enriched the African literature with works written by Mariama Ba, Lilith Kakaza, Zulu Sofola, Violet Dube and Adelaide Casely-Hayford.

 Africa should not be caged in images of safari tours, tribal dances and primeval civilizations.
 Beneath all the derogatory perceptions, colonial impressions, interpretations and prejudices about the continent, is a society of rich cultural heritage represented by their artistic use of written and oral words.
 Even entrepreneurial ventures that have made their way to the USA and Canada.
 One the deserves to be emulated and respected in the art of literature.